SJSURoboticsTeam/40vservo-code/README.md

 ## I2C interface

 All registers are written in ASCII values.
+The default address is 0xfe, but can be configured upon request.

 | Register letter| R/W | Register Type | Register Description |
 | ---------------|---- | ------------- | -------------------- |